 Coronavirus pandemic makes more people vulnerable to trafficking, says annual U.S. report

 It said Beijing had expanded this campaign into other provinces and begun implementing it among other religious minorities.
 China denies mistreatment and says the camps provide vocational training and are needed to fight extremism.
-The report also took aim at Hong Kong, which U.S. President Donald Trump has threatened to strip of economic privileges over China's tightened grip on the former British colony.

-Hong Kong, alongside Pakistan, was downgraded to the report's "Tier 2 Watch List," a category denoting those meriting special scrutiny, on the grounds that it had failed to enact legislation to fully criminalize trafficking.
-Saudi Arabia, a major U.S. ally and arms buyer that was last year https://www.reuters.com/article/us-usa-humantrafficking/u-s-human-trafficking-report-drops-child-separation-warning-idUSKCN1TL2IV placed on the list of countries that failed to meet minimum U.S. anti-trafficking standards, was put on the Tier 2 Watch List.
+Pompeo, in remarks on the report, singled out China, "where the Chinese Communist Party and its state-owned enterprises often force citizens to work in horrendous conditions on Belt and Road projects," he said, referring to an infrastructure project to link China with other parts of Asia and Europe.

 - READ MORE ON: